JohnGrime/ReverseProxyNGINX/README.md

 		}
 	}

 To run multiple interacting Docker containers, one simple option is [Docker Compose](https://docs.docker.com/compose/).
-Docker Compose uses a configuration file in _Yet Another Markup File_ (YAML) format.
-However, as JSON is actually a subset of modern YAML, you can simply use JSON.
+Docker Compose (command line: `docker-compose`) uses a configuration file in _Yet Another Markup Language_ (YAML) format.
+However, we can also use JSON, which is actually a subset of modern YAML.
 A simple example of such a file might be:

 	{
 	"version": "3",